cost12/pokemon_game/small_version/README.md

     2. documentation
     3. testing
     4. sort hand/bench
-    5. retreating doesn't work
-    6. knock outs/ replacing pokemon
-    7. view score/ other match information
+    5. view score/ other match information

 Stuff to do:
     1. Collection: like EnergyContainer but for generic type
-    2. active pokemon is none when knocked out
-    3.
+    2.